 Expert Tips

-Ways to Serve Bolognese Sauce
+Ways to Serve Turkey Bolognese Sauce

-Bolognese Sauce Storage
+Turkey Bolognese Sauce Storage

 Store leftover Bolognese Sauce in the fridge for up to 4 days, or freeze leftovers in an airtight container for up to 6 months.
+Thaw overnight in the fridge before reheating on the stovetop until warmed through.

 Hope you enjoy this healthier version of Bolognese!
-Let me know what you think in the comments below.

 Print